vic9112/PQC_Falcon/optimized/combined/README.md

-# Combine Forward/Inverse FFT & NTT and Share the Memory
+# Combining Forward/Inverse FFT & NTT and Share their Memories

 ## Improvement